Brought to you by:

 The System functions:

 The cardiovascular system is a closed system that consists of the heart, arteries, veins and approximately 5 liters of blood that the blood vessels transport.
-Veins carry filtered, oxygenated nutrient-rich blood throughout the body needed for metabolism, repair and removal of carbon dioxide, toxins and other metabolic wastes out through the lungs, digestive system, urinary tract, skin and lymphatic system.
+Veins carry filtered, oxygenated nutrient-rich blood throughout the body, which is needed for metabolism, repair

 The circulatory system regulates inflammation.
 There are five phases of inflammation: